Michel Bakhoum: Education and early years

 Michel Bakhoum was born in June 1913 in Cairo.

 He graduated from the Civil Engineering Department at Cairo University in 1936 (then known as Fouad I University).
 He completed his M.Sc. in 1942, and his first Ph.D. in 1945.
 He was the second person in Egypt to receive a Ph.D. from the Faculty of Engineering at Cairo University.
 In 1945, he traveled to the University of Illinois at Urbana-Champaign where he received his second Ph.D.
-He then spent one year at Columbia University in New York, to strengthen his background in Theoretical Mechanics, Theory of Elasticity and Theory of Plasticity.
-He worked also (part time) in a Consulting Engineering Firm at the same time in New York City, to get acquainted with State-of-the-Art design methodologies of Concrete Structures in the USA.
+He then spent one year at Columbia University in New York, to strengthen his background in theoretical mechanics, theory of elasticity, and theory of plasticity.
+He worked also (part time) in a consulting engineering firm at the same time in New York City, to get acquainted with state-of-the-art design methodologies of concrete structures in the United States.

 Consulting engineering

 In 1949, Michel Bakhoum returned to Egypt where he started teaching in the Structural Engineering Department at Cairo University as an assistant professor.
 He started a consulting firm in 1950 with his colleague Ahmed Moharram.
 The company is now known as ACE: Arab Consulting Engineers (Moharram-Bakhoum).
 The company started as a structural-design office with four people in 1950, now the company has over eight-hundred staff working with the consulting firm ACE.